Jump to specific question:

 Q: How does ODP work?

 A: Open tryouts are held each summer, from there State Player Pools of no more than 40 players are selected per age group.
 The Player Pools will train together throughout the year across 8 scheduled practices.
 Players are evaluated at these practices for potential selection to be part of the State Team(s) that attends different events.
 Players are continuously being evaluated, just because a player is selected for the State Team(s) for one event doesn’t guarantee they’ll be selected for the next event.
-At the end of the Spring individual players will be selected to attend the Region ID Camp in Alabama, from there these players will compete with others from around our region to be selected for the Regional Team.
+At the end of the Spring individual players will be selected to attend the Region ID Camp, from there these players will compete with others from around our region to be selected for the Regional Team.
 The identification process continues onto the National level through different events that Regional players attend such as the Inter-Regionals in Florida, and the National Training Camp.

 ODP Yearly Timeline